What Is a Cocktail Pool? Designs, Dimensions, Cost, and More

 What Is A Cocktail Pool?

 Cocktail pools are sometimes called compact pools (for their size) or spools (for their combination spa/pool function).
-Basically, it looks like a scaled-down swimming pool, but it can be so much more than that.
+Cocktail pools, most simply, just look like scaled-down swimming pools, but they can be so much more than just "Swimming Pool, Jr."

 Cocktail Pool Designs

-Cocktail pool designs are even more varied than their uses.
-Some of them just look like tiny swimming pools while others are round like a spa.
+Cocktail pool designs are just as wide-ranging as their uses.
+Some look like miniaturized swimming pools.
+Others are round and spa-like.

-You can get a single person pool for yourself or a larger one for small gatherings.
-Most cocktail pools aren’t meant for more than 10 people, and even then you’re getting kind of crowded.
+You can get an extra-small pool for yourself, or a larger one for small gatherings.
+Most cocktail pools aren’t designed to host more than 10 people, and even then you’ll be kind of crowded.

-On average, you can expect to pay at least $25,000 to purchase and install your cocktail pool.
-That’s still about half the price of a standard high-quality pool, but you’re also getting less than half the size.
+On average, expect to pay at least $25,000 for a done-for-you cocktail pool installation.
+That’s about half (or less than half) of what you'd pay to install a high-quality full-size pool, but you’re also getting something that's less than half the size.